Fish579/contact-form-main/README.md

    5. Check the consent box to agree to the terms.
    6. Click the "Send Message" button to submit the form.
    7. A success message will be displayed in a modal upon successful submission.
+## License
+   This project is licensed under the Fish.

+## Contact
+   - Fitsum Tesfu
+   - Email: fitsumtesfu579@gmail.com